 - Do I need to see you again?

-The GP might arrange for you to have blood tests.
+Your GP might arrange for you to have blood tests.
 You usually have these at your GP practice or your local hospital.
-Depending on your symptoms, your GP can arrange some hospital tests, such as an ultrassound scan.
+Depending on your symptoms, your GP can arrange some hospital tests, such as an ultrasound.

 How to find a GP

 If you don’t have a GP, you can find a doctor’s surgery in your local area by going to:

 To make an appointment to see your GP you can: